Nutrient Remediation

 Implement Sustainable Solutions for Optimal Results

-Likewise, vegetative buffers extending 3-5 feet around the shoreline of a lake or pond can be extremely effective at capturing and diluting nutrient-rich stormwater runoff before it reaches the waterbody.
+Vegetative buffers extending 3-5 feet around the shoreline of a lake or pond can be extremely effective at capturing and diluting nutrient-rich stormwater runoff before it reaches the waterbody.
 Your lake management professional can recommend appropriate buffer species that are native to your region.
 Finally, if erosion and sedimentation have become recurring issues on your property, shoreline restoration may be necessary.
-Bioengineered SOX solutions provide a lasting sediment containment barrier that integrates seamlessly into the shoreline—and the process can be paired with hydro-raking to remove muck and debris from the bottom of the waterbody, increasing overall depth and volume.
+Bioengineered living shorelines provide a lasting mesh barrier that integrates seamlessly into the shoreline—and the process can be paired with hydro-raking to remove muck and debris from the bottom of the waterbody, increasing overall depth and volume.

 Conduct Recurring Water Quality Tests